">

 Opening Remarks: The AI Convergence Philosophy

-Dazzling Demo #1: AI Tools Every Leader Should Know
+Dazzling Demos #1: AI Technologies Every Leader Should Know

 Experience frontier AI capabilities firsthand.
 We'll demo tools that are reshaping how work gets done: NotebookLM for knowledge synthesis, Elicit for research, BoodleBox for educational AI, Anthropic Claude for analysis and coding, and ChatGPT's voice and agent capabilities.
 This isn't observation—you'll use these tools yourself.